 Because we aim to attract and retain the most highly qualified executive officers in an extremely competitive market, our compensation committee believes that it is important when making its compensation decisions to be informed as to the current practices of comparable public companies with which we compete for top talent.
-To this end, the compensation committee reviews market data for each named executive officer's position, compiled by FW Cook as described below, including information relating to the mix and levels of compensation for executive officers in the life sciences industry, with a focus on target total compensation in line with the compensation committee's holistic approach to executive compensation.
+To this end, the compensation committee reviews market data for each named executive officer's position, compiled by Semler Brossy as described below, including information relating to the mix and levels of compensation for executive officers in the life sciences industry, with a focus on target total compensation in line with the compensation committee's holistic approach to executive compensation.

-Each year, our compensation committee, using information provided by FW Cook, establishes a peer group of publicly traded, national and regional companies in the biopharmaceutical industries that is generally selected based on a balance of the following criteria:
+Each year, our compensation committee, using information provided by its independent compensation consultant, establishes a peer group of publicly traded, national and regional companies in the biopharmaceutical industries that is generally selected based on a balance of the following criteria:

-- companies whose number of employees, stage of development and relative complexity of clinical trials are similar to ours; - biopharmaceutical companies that are pre-revenue; - companies with market values of approximately .25 times to four times our market capitalization at the time; - companies against which we believe we compete for executive talent; and - public companies based in the United States whose compensation and financial data are available in proxy statements or through widely available compensation surveys.
+- companies whose number of employees, stage of development and relative complexity of clinical trials are similar to ours; - biopharmaceutical companies that are pre-revenue or had a recent commercial product launch; - companies with market values of approximately .25 times to four times our market capitalization at the time; - companies against which we believe we compete for executive talent; and - public companies based in the United States whose compensation and financial data are available in proxy statements or through widely available compensation surveys.

-Determination of 2018 Peer Group
+Determination of 2020 Peer Group